 One Indiana director said in response: "It will be interesting to see how the OEMs respond with pricing, since the diesel engine innovation and associated development expenses have already been incurred in anticipation of the previously-scheduled January 1, 2027 EPA emissions restrictions."

-School Bus Fleet has reached out to several school bus industry manufacturers for comment and will update this post accordingly.
+School Bus Fleet has reached out to several other school bus industry manufacturers for comment and will update this post accordingly.